-As per IS: 334-1982, it is the temperature (in oC ) at which a standard ball passes through a sample of bitumen in a mould and falls through a height of 2.5 cm, when heated underwater or glycerine at specified conditions of test given below.
+As per IS: 334-1982, it is the temperature (in ⁰C ) at which a standard ball passes through a sample of bitumen in a mold and falls through a height of 2.5 cm, when heated underwater or glycerine at specified conditions of test given below.

-For the purpose of use in road, the binder should have sufficient fluidity.
-And for various road use application, the determination of softening point helps to know the temperature up to which a bituminous binder should be heated.
+For the purpose of use in the road, the binder should have sufficient fluidity.
+And for various road use applications, the determination of the softening point helps to know the temperature up to which a bituminous binder should be heated.

 Softening point of bituminous materials is determined by Ring and Ball apparatus.

 - The ring and ball apparatus consist of following:

 - Steel balls – two numbers each of 9.5 mm dia.
 And weighting 3.5 ± 0.05 g.

 - Brass rings – two numbers of the ring each having depth of 6.4 mm.
 The inside diameter at the bottom is 15.9 mm and the top is 17.5 mm.

 - Ball guides – to guide the movement of steel balls keeping it in the center.